GSA/srt-fbo-scraper/README.md

 Here's what happens every time the job is triggered:
  1. Fetches yesterday's updated/posted solicitations from beta.sam.gov using the [Opportunity Management API](https://open.gsa.gov/api/opportunities-api/#get-list-of-opportunities), filtering out solictations that don't possess an IT-related [NAICS](https://www.census.gov/eos/www/naics/) code.
- 2. Uses the [Federal Hierachy API](https://open.gsa.gov/api/fh-fouo-api/) to lookup canonical agency and office names.
+ 2. Uses the [Federal Hierachy API](https://open.gsa.gov/api/fh-public-api/) to lookup canonical agency and office names.
  3. For each solicitation, downloads a zip archive containing all the solicitation's relevant documents using the [Opportunity Management API](https://open.gsa.gov/api/opportunities-api/#download-all-attachments-as-zip-for-an-opportunity)
  4. Extracts the text from each of those documents using [textract](https://github.com/deanmalmgren/textract).
  5. Restructures the data and inserts it into a PostgreSQL database.
  6. In a future release, the script will poll the database for the number of user-validated predictions on document compliance.
 If there's a significant increase, those newly validated documents will be sent to the [machine learning component](https://github.com/GSA/srt-ml) of the application to train a new and improved model.

 ## Getting Started

 This application is designed to work as a dockerized daemon in cloud.gov.
 As a cloud.gov app, it's bound with a postgres database that's provided as a brokered service.
-See the **Deployment** section below if you wish to get started that way.
+See the **Deployment** section below if you're interested in pushing the application to cloud.gov.

 If you wish to run the application locally, you'll need to perform some setup as we haven't yet configured a docker image that gets this up an running locally.

+### Create a sam.gov account

+No matter how you plan on running this application, you'll need to create both a personal (i.e. Public) and System Account in either beta.sam.gov or alpha.sam.gov (the latter is their dev version, so you should opt for an account with the former).
+Instructions for getting those accounts set up can be found [here](https://open.gsa.gov/api/opportunities-api/#getting-started).

+> Note: the system account will require you to specify the ip address(es) from which you plan to access the APIs.
+If you only plan on accessing the APIs from within cloud.gov, you can list the [external IP address ranges that cloud.gov uses](https://cloud.gov/docs/apps/static-egress/#cloud-gov-egress-ranges).
+For local access, you'll need to add your own external ip address.

+#### Set Environment Variables

+Assuming you're using beta.sam.gov's APIs, after you've set up your personal account, generate a public API key (this is for the [Federal Hierachy API](https://open.gsa.gov/api/fh-public-api/)) and set it as an environment variable (locally and/or in cloud.gov) as `BETA_SAM_API_KEY_PUB`.

+Again, assuming you're using beta.sam.gov's APIs, after you've set up your system account, generate a system account API key and set it as `BETA_SAM_API_KEY`.
+Set another environment variab;e called `SAM_AUTHORIZER` and set its value to the email address you associated with the system account.

 ### Local Setup